symfony-cmf/symfony-cmf-docs/book/routing.rst

         # app/config/config.yml
         cmf_routing:
+            dynamic:
+                persistence:
+                    phpcr:
                         # use true/false to force using / not using sonata admin
                         use_sonata_admin: auto

                         # used with Sonata Admin to manage content; defaults to cmf_core.content_basepath
                         content_basepath: ~

     .. code-block:: xml